JustinBurrowsDev/LikeButton2/README.md

 ## Challenges I Faced?

-This is my first time using react, while I am familiar with JavaScript HTML and CSS to some agree I need to be cognizant of the differences And requirements and using this new library.
+This is my first time using react, while I am familiar with JavaScript HTML and CSS to some degree I need to be cognizant of the differences and requirements while learning to use this new library.

 ## How Did I Over Come Those Challenges?